kuujo/vertigo-js/README.md

 Vert.igo Javascript API
 =======================

+**The Vertigo Javascript API is still under heavy development and is only recommended for testing and contributions :-)**

 [Vertigo](https://github.com/kuujo/vertigo) is a distributed event processing framework built on the [Vert.x](http://vertx.io/) application platform.
 Following a concept and structure similar to [Storm](https://github.com/nathanmarz/storm),